Skip to content

 Unit 61 hunts span from early September warmth to late November snowstorms.
 Plan your gear accordingly.

-- Footwear: Insulated boots for rifle seasons.
-Lightweight hikers for archery.
-The terrain is steep and rocky — ankle support matters.
+• Footwear: Insulated boots for rifle seasons, lightweight hikers for archery.
+The terrain is steep and rocky — ankle support matters more here than in most units.

-- Optics: Good glass wins here.
-A quality 10x42 binocular and a 15-45x spotting scope let you cover drainages efficiently.
-You’ll do more glassing than walking in most of this unit.
+• Optics: Good glass wins here.
+Bring a quality 10x42 binocular and a 15-45x spotting scope so you can cover drainages efficiently from ridgeline vantage points.
+You’ll do more glassing than walking.

-- Layers: Temperature swings of 40-50 degrees in a day are normal.
-Base layers, insulating mid-layers, and a wind/waterproof outer shell are mandatory.
+• Layers: Expect temperature swings of 40-50 degrees in a single day.
+Base layers, insulating mid-layers, and a wind/waterproof outer shell are non-negotiable.

-- Navigation: OnX or similar GPS mapping.
-Private land boundaries are not always obvious, and you can’t afford a trespass violation on a once-in-a-lifetime tag.
+• Navigation: OnX or similar GPS mapping is a must.
+Private land boundaries aren’t always obvious out here, and you absolutely cannot afford a trespass violation on a once-in-a-lifetime tag.

-- Physical prep: Start training 3-4 months out.
-Stair climbing, loaded pack hikes, and interval cardio.
+• Physical prep: Start training 3-4 months out — stair climbing, loaded pack hikes, interval cardio.
 Elevations above 10,000 feet punish hunters who show up unfit.
 Our hunt unit finder can help you compare elevation profiles across units.

 Meat Processing and Pack-Out